Oriented embedding functors of tori as homogeneous spaces: Introduction

 On the other hand, if we see $A$ as a $k$-vector space of dimension $n$, we have an isomorphism $\SL(A) \simlgr \SL_n$ and the natural embedding $T = R^1_{A/k}(\GG_m) \hookrightarrow \SL_1(A)$ defines then an embedding $T \to \SL_n$ of oriented type $[A] \times 1$.
 In other words, the $\SL_n$-homogeneous space $X$ carries a $k$--point whose stabilizer is $T = R^1_{A/k}(\GG_m)$.
 Thus $X$ is $\SL_n$-isomorphic to $\SL_n/T$ as desired.

 This statement can be strengthened in two ways.
-First we can replace $\SL_n$ by any quasi-split reductive $k$-group, the presence of $k$-points on a such homogeneous space being the Gille-Raghunathan's theorem \cite{Gi2004,Rg}.
+First we can replace $\SL_n$ by any quasi-split reductive $k$-group, the presence of $k$-points on such a homogeneous space being the Gille-Raghunathan's theorem \cite{Gi2004,Rg}.

-With more effort, we can replace further the base field $k$ by an arbitrary semilocal ring (with infinite residue fields).
+With more effort, we can replace further the base field $k$ by an arbitrary LG ring (with infinite residue fields).
 This is Corollary \ref{cor_main} which involves a generalization of the existence of maximal tori of any orientation in such group schemes (see Theorem \ref{thm_semi_local}).
 As in Steinberg's section theorem, the case of type $A_{2n}$ requires an additional argument.
 Also this generalization needs the notion of versal torsor in that setting (Reichstein-Tossici \cite{RT}); we introduced a variation of this technique involving algebraic spaces (see \S \ref{subsec_versal}).

 Finally we provide an arithmetic application to the embeddings of \'etale algebras with involution into central simple algebras with involution.
 Let $(E,\sigma)$ be an \'etale algebra $E$ over $k$ with involution $\sigma$ and $(A,\tau)$ be a central simple algebra $A$ over $k$ with involution $\tau$.
 We want to know when $(E,\sigma)$ can be embedded into $(A,\tau)$ under some constraints on the dimensions of $(E,\sigma)$ and $(A,\tau)$ (see \cite{PR1}, \cite{BLP1}, \cite{BLP2}).
 In Theorem \ref{embed_algebras}, we show that when $k$ is a number field and the unitary group associated to $(A,\tau)$ is quasi-split, the local-global principle always holds for the embeddings of $(E,\sigma)$ into $(A,\tau)$.